Whatever career path you want to pursue, NYU Law is there to help you take the next step.

 The Public Interest Law Center offers a wide variety of funding opportunities and career planning programs to students and alumni, resulting in the most comprehensive public service infrastructure of any law school in the nation.
 The culture of public service is pervasive: about half of the first-year class spends the summer working in public interest internships.

 The Judicial Clerkship Office offers individual counseling and guidance for those students and alumni interested in clerking.
-During the past five academic years, NYU students and graduates accepted more than 550 clerkships, 160 of which were with judges on the federal Courts of Appeals, including 80 on the United States Court of Appeals for the District of Columbia Circuit, the Second Circuit, and the Ninth Circuit.
+During the past five academic years, NYU students and graduates accepted more than 580 clerkships, 168 of which were with judges on the federal Courts of Appeals.

 The Academic Careers Program offers individual counseling, support, information, and special programming to those interested in teaching law.
 The Furman Program is unique in its commitment to training individuals to obtain and hold jobs at the very top levels of the legal academy.
 The Samuel I. Golieb Fellowship Program is the oldest legal history program of its kind.